microsoftgraph/microsoft-graph-docs-contrib/concepts/workbook-error-handling.md

 ### 4. Parse status code

-If the error code you encounter are not in either of the second-level list or top-level list.
+If the error code you encounter is not in either of the second-level list or top-level list.
 We suggest to act according to HTTP status code.

 <!-- {
   "type": "#page.annotation",